- As low as $234/Night

 - Approximately 517 square feet

-Welcome to our modernized oceanfront condo, located in a family-friendly area of Myrtle Beach.
-This entirely furnished, 7th-floor unit offers striking Atlantic Ocean vistas, particularly during beautiful sunsets.
+Welcome to our refreshed oceanfront condo, located in a family-friendly area of Myrtle Beach.
+This completely furnished, 7th-floor unit offers striking Atlantic Ocean vistas, particularly during impressive sunsets.
 The balcony is an ideal spot to relax, lulled by the calming sound of waves and the gentle ocean breeze.
 Our condo is equipped with two full beds and a convenient in-wall Murphy bed, making it a ideal getaway.

 About the Area